-3.3.3 Perceptual results
+3.3.3 Perceptual Results

 By computing ambient occlusion values, global spatial positioning information can be encoded in the texture.
-This information is unique to each particle and gives a much better impression of the shape of the underlying structure than without it.
-Figure 3.13 shows an MPM data set with and without the ambient occlusion shading.
+This information is unique to each particle and gives a much better impression of the shape of the underlying structure than without it based on the informal feedback given by the application scientists and by observation.
+Figure 3.16 shows an MPM data set with and without the ambient occlusion shading.